 Walking under the train station at Magic Kingdom is your first experience entering the park.
 If the first thing you see is a vinyl scrim covering the buildings on Main Street, it’s an enormous let-down.
 Then you see it on the way out.

-Perhaps we could forgive Walt Disney World if those kinds of construction reminders were only in one place at a time, but that isn't the way it works.
-Now you're just as likely to see these fake covers in Adventureland or other parts of the park at the same time as you see them on Main Street.
+Perhaps we could forgive Walt Disney World if those kinds of construction reminders were only in one place at a time, but that isn’t the way it works.
+Now you’re just as likely to see these fake covers in Adventureland or other parts of the park simultaneously as you see them on Main Street.